forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

 > ###### Immune System
-> The *immune system* denotes mechanisms which watch and regulate competitive life forms interactions to prevent damage.
-The interactions are at the cellular level or below.
-Prevention of damage is achieved by watching interactions within or between life forms and if necessary adapt or reduce the interactions such that the interactions not adverse or even advantageous.
+> The *immune system* denotes mechanisms which watch and regulate competitive life forms interactions at the cellular level or below.
+The goal is to prevent damage and this is achieved by watching interactions within or between life forms.
+If necessary the immune system redirects/adapts/reduces the interactions such that the interactions are advantageous or at least not adverse.

-> *On Definitions of the Immune System:*
+#### Alternative Definitions of the Immune System
 > * Earlier the immune system was defined as "targeting things recognized to be unwanted".
 To goal was to generalize the often given definition: The immune system fights pathogens or even more specific producing antibodies against pathogens.
-> * Sometimes the immune system was and is equivalent to antibodies.
+> * Sometimes in literature, the immune system was (and is) antibody centered.
 The reason is, the vertebrate respond to infections often involves antibodies which can easily be measured.

+#### The Immune System in Context
 * The immune system can be viewed as part of the homeostasis.
 The immune system handles life form interactions.
 * Nearly all forms of life have some immune mechanisms.
 Even viruses encode proteins to reduce the hosts from interfering with their metabolism.
 It's an interplay: The host immune system tries to reduce the virus metabolism and the virus immune system in turn tries the reduce the host immune system.

+#### Specifying Life Forms Interactions
 Competitive life form interactions are of the following forms:
 * The interactions are competitively and if out of balance with fitness costs.
 * Only regulations at the molecular or cellular level are considered to be part of the immune system.
 Trained neural network interaction are usually considered as not part of the immune system.